 - Different poems help develop memory

-- Books written by us smooth the transition from sounds to syllables for beginning reader
+- Reading books smooth the transition from sounds to syllables for beginning reader

 - Storytelling combines listening with imagination and participation, as children can put together pictures showing the events in the story

 Our own teachers do much to encourage this curiosity about the natural world.
 Our activities can introduce simple science to children from their earliest age: